progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Then, you can merge those changes back into your master branch.
 You can use `git merge -s subtree` and it will work fine; but Git will also merge the histories together, which you probably don’t want.
 To pull in the changes and prepopulate the commit message, use the `-\-squash` and `-\-no-commit` options as well as the `-s subtree` strategy option:-->

-Danach kann man diese Änderungen wieder in den master-Branch mergen.
+Danach kann man diese Änderungen wieder in den Branch master mergen.
 Wenn man den Befehl `git merge -s subtree` verwendet, sollte dies einwandfrei funktionieren.
 Allerdings wird Git bei Ausführen dieses Befehls auch die jeweilige Historie mergen, was Du wahrscheinlich nicht haben möchtest.
 Um nun die Änderungen zu holen und eine entsprechende Commit-Nachricht vorzubereiten, hängt man einfach `--squash`, `--no-commit` und natürlich `-s subtree` als Option an:

 	$ git checkout master
 	$ git merge --squash -s subtree --no-commit rack_branch